CHAPTER 6: RENAISSANCE AND EARLY MODERN PHILOSOPHY

 For 1,000 years, philosophy in Europe had been dominated by medieval Christian theologians, and since about the twelfth century by the Scholastic tradition in particular.
 Beginning around 1400 in Italy, though, Europe experienced a dramatic intellectual movement called the Renaissance, which emphasized the resurgence of science and culture through classical influences.
 The term “renaissance” literally means “rebirth” and was first used in the 19th century to refer to this extraordinary period of time.
 It set a new direction for art, architecture, music, literature, scientific discovery, and world exploration.
 Philosophy was also a beneficiary to this period of renewal.
 Historians mark the close of the Renaissance at around 1600 when it blossomed into a succession of other movements.
 In philosophy, the stage that follows on the heels of the Renaissance is called the modern period.
 In this chapter we will explore some of the major themes and thinkers in Renaissance and early modern philosophy.

 One of the most distinctive intellectual movements within the Renaissance was humanism—which was originally called “humanities”, that is, the study of humanity.
-The main emphasis of humanism was secular education using Greek and Latin classics, rather than medieval sources.
+The main emphasis of humanism was secular education using Greek and Latin classics, many newly rediscovered, rather than medieval sources.
+Scholars during the Middle Ages had also drawn from classical Greek and Roman sources, but their larger aim was to use these ancient writers to bolster Christian theology, and they either ignored or criticized classics that were inherently in conflict with theology.
+Renaissance thinkers, by contrast, appreciated the full spectrum of ancient writers in and of themselves, irrespective of their application to theology.
 There were five traditional subjects in humanities education, namely, grammar, rhetoric, poetry, history, and moral philosophy.
-The most significant impact humanism had on philosophy was the revived study of ancient Greek philosophical schools thanks to the publication of new editions and translations of classical texts.
-The invention of the printing press during this time made these books much more readily available to readers, and the influence of classical philosophy spread like wildfire.
+The most significant impact humanism had on philosophy was the revived study of ancient Greek philosophical schools, thanks to the publication of new editions and translations of classical texts.
+The invention of the printing press during this time made these books much more available to readers, and the influence of classical philosophy spread like wildfire.
 Humanistic philosophers latched onto the earlier schools of Greek philosophy, almost as though they were pretending that the middle ages never existed.
 They variously associated themselves with Platonism, Aristotelianism, Epicureanism, Stoicism, or Skepticism, interpreting the classical texts and expanding on them.

 Pico: Platonism and Human Uniqueness